-7. Gender equality
+Gender equality

-- a) Is the gender marker data assigned to DHL project representative of reality? - b) To what extent have gender equality, inclusion and the empowerment of women been addressed in the design, implementation and monitoring of the project?
+- To what extent have gender equality and the empowerment of women been addressed in the design, implementation, and monitoring of the project? - To what extent has the project promoted positive changes in gender equality and the empowerment of women?
+Were there any unintended effects?